PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Chose to show code or text
 - Manual pivoting
 - Possibility for text and links in Help
-- Possibility for own link in logo
+- Possibility for own link in logo - DONE
-- WCAG-fixes
 - Saved query as alternative to the algorithm (documentation) - DONE

 ## Further plan PxWeb 2.x